vishelar/Google_search_analyser/README.md

 ## See what story your Google Search History tells about you!!

-## Run the python notebook (using Jupyter Notebook(http://jupyter.org/install.html)) to see your own google search patterns by months, days and years.
+## Run the "my_google_searches.ipynb" ipython notebook (using Jupyter Notebook(http://jupyter.org/install.html)) to see your own google search patterns by months, days and years.
 Type in your keyword to see what and when you searched for that keyword.

 ## Requirements:
   1) Download your personal google data: Follow the link here: https://support.google.com/accounts/answer/3024190?source=gsearch&hl=en